-Why should outside counsel care about internal changes to corporate legal operations?
+But why should outside counsel care about internal changes to corporate legal operations?
 Well, let’s start with their wallets.
-A recent survey of in-house counsel concluded that 75% of all legal work is kept in house, and many plan on bringing even more legal work in house.
+A recent survey of in-house counsel concluded that 75% of all legal work is kept in house, and many plan on bringing even more legal work in-house.

 Also, as corporate legal departments streamline their own processes, they are going to expect outside counsel to streamline too.

-Asay notes that “many lawyers at law firms don’t realize the changes that are afoot inside corporations.”
-She notes that an outgrowth of modern legal operations is more process and more technology which also means more insight into the activities of outside counsel.
+One reason is that with the outgrowth of modern legal operations legal departments use more formalized processes and more technology which also means more insight into the activities of outside counsel.

 Dan Linna, an attorney and law professor at Michigan State Law School notes that corporate legal departments are disaggregating legal matters and looking for better ways to get legal work done–with or without law firms.